OnDraganov/chromatic-tda/README.md

 # chromatic_tda

 `chromatic_tda` is a package for computing six-packs of persistent diagrams of colored point clouds.
-Currently point clouds in R^2 with 2 or 3 colors are supported (see Future).

 # Installation